 2006 saw the release of his first solo album, "Em Qualquer Lugar" (Anywhere), which explored Brazil's MPB with a folksier, closer-to-pop approach and the launch of a promising career.
 The album became known for Galiano's acoustic take on Sui Generis' "Rasguña Las Piedras".

 Galiano's relentless artistic production is all that more impressive considering that music is not his full-time job--maybe not even a job itself.
-A dedicated business, brand and marketing consultant, he leads Ipsos Strategy3 in Latin America and is a graduate professor at prestigious universities, founder of One Rock Records (an independent music label that helped propel the career of a few artists), author of a soon-to-be-released novel, curator of an Arts & Education e-magazine, editor of a Religion & Philosophy channel and executive producer of arts festivals.
+A dedicated business, brand and marketing consultant, he is a Partner at Ipsos Strategy3 NY's office and is a graduate professor at prestigious universities, founder of One Rock Records (an independent music label that helped propel the career of a few artists), author of a soon-to-be-released novel, curator of an Arts & Education e-magazine, editor of a Religion & Philosophy channel and executive producer of arts festivals.

-At heart, he is fundamentally and foremost a husband & father of 5 children, 4 adopted dogs and a turtle.
+At heart, he is fundamentally and foremost a husband & father of 5 children.

 Indeed, music could never be just a job.
 Such a conclusion would be an understatement, given his undying commitment to transforming music into the simplest, most frequently overlooked, impassioned essence of life.